 Involuntary Dance: Seems to have a soft spot for doing this to avatars as a means of trying to get people to stop playing.

-Monster Protection Racket: He used to do a mundane variation with his real life job, by hacking computers of his employers by night and "resolving the problem" by day.
+Monster Protection Racket: He used to do a mundane variation with his real life job, by hacking computers of local businesses by night and "resolving the problem" by day.

 Multilayer Façade: Played with.
-An episode has him give Gaea his suglasses, only to have a new pair on by the time she looks up to see what he looks like without them.
+An episode has him give Gaea his sunglasses, only to have a new pair on by the time she looks up to see what he looks like without them.

 Speak of the Devil / Call On Me: In Season 2, Ash could have him show up by calling his name three times.
 Gaea is hinted to have had that possibility also, but it has never been shown to actually work since he was hiding nearby the only time she's seen trying it.